Trusted Local News

 Atlantic County Justice Facility Officer Geraldo Oquendo is charged with official misconduct and providing an inmate with an electronic device.

-Gregory Sykora, chairman of the Somers Point Economic Development Commission, is accused of a fire set to coverup a home invasion.
-He faces witness tampering, obstruction and hindering charges.
+Gregory Sykora, chairman of the Somers Point Economic Development Commission, was accused of a fire set to coverup a home invasion.
+(UPDATE: Sykora's charges were dismissed after he was entered into pretrial intervention.)

 Khadeja Wiley, who worked as a substitute teacher in Atlantic County, is charged with aggravated assault against a law enforcement officer and resisting arrest.